Exawind/amr-wind/docs/sphinx/user/inputs_Sampling.rst

 (e.g., ``plane_sampling.labels = plane1 plane2``, numbered as the user
 input order), ``probe_id`` is the local probe id to this label, ``*co`` are the coordinates of the probe, and the other columns are the user requested sampled fields.
+The same labels are seeing by other visualization tools such as ParaView.

 Sampling along a line
 ``````````````````````